MVP V/s Prototype: Make the Right Choice for Your Project

 When to use a prototype?

-• When you need to come up with the design and look instantly.
+- When you need to come up with a design and look instantly.

 You can keep adding more features to it later during development iterations.
 So, if you want to be sure about the value of the product by introducing it into the market, you should go with MVP.
 If you want to test the idea and present something new to the stakeholders, you should go with the prototype.